 They helped my body heal and helped me get to a point where I could trust my appetite.

 If you’ve also had challenges with sticking to a clean diet, find yourself feeling addicted to foods and have a tendency to binge eat if you slip off of a super strict routine, give this list a try.

 It’s a list of real foods with most of them being Paleo approved.
-I say “most” because I’ve seen some Paleo site say dairy isn’t Paleo, while others say raw dairy is fine.
+I say “most” because I’ve seen some Paleo sites say dairy isn’t Paleo, while others say raw dairy is.

 From my experience, raw dairy (in moderation) is great when transitioning, but not so great when taking your weight loss transformation to another level.
 Like, when I hit a plateau, dairy was the first to go.

 - Raw milk, raw milk cheeses

 - All types of fruits and vegetables

 - Raw nuts and raw nut butters